Discover how to engage your online audience with our top visual merchandising tips.

 “Human decisions are a central part to driving brand engagement and shopper loyalty."

 Another amazing advocate of this style-conscious and human-guided approach is Montreal based luxury retailer SSense, who’s fashion-forward website is laced with best-practice techniques that are driven by the decisions of smart brand merchandisers.
-In addition to offering ‘Style With’ product recommendations and clear, navigable Megamenus, its product detail pages have been consciously designed with a clean and uncluttered aesthetic to prompt potential shoppers to visualize fashion products in their full glory.
+In addition to offering ‘Style With’ product recommendations and clear, navigable Megamenus, its product detail pages have been consciously designed with a clean and uncluttered aesthetic to prompt potential shoppers to visualise fashion products in their full glory.
 On each product page, the brand offers 6 detailed model shots of the product being worn in various ways, which helps bring the product into full focus so that the shopper can imagine it on themselves, and ultimately in their shopping baskets.
-Store merchandisers are experts at doing this with their mannequin displays that push products to the front of customer eyelines while emphasizing the ways that such products can be worn in real-life situations.
+Store merchandisers are experts at doing this with their mannequin displays that push products to the front of customer eyelines while emphasising the ways that such products can be worn in real-life situations.
 But SSense proves how such creative approaches can easily work online in a visually captivating way.
 The key to all of this is capturing and maintaining customer attention.
 Without unnecessary distractions, the customer can be fully engaged with the products they want to buy.

 The role of visual merchandising for the best online and in-store players is therefore, as always, a seamless combination of art and science.
 Key online players are taking advantage of automated technologies while using their own observations of in-store shopping to activate these immersive experiences across the online shopping shelves.
 By doing this, many retailers, from Selfridges to emerging online players like SSense and Boohoo have created digital customer experiences that both match and even surpass the in-store high-street alternatives.
 The secret of this success is combining the insights and efficiencies that automated technological systems offer, while fusing these with the tried-and-tested human tactics that have proven their worth for years in in-store retail.
 This perfect blend of human-guided art and machine-led science is the key to retail’s future, and the key to delivering stand-out merchandising results that ultimately impress the most important person of all; the online shopper.